-How to practice Makarasana
+How to practice Dhanurasana

 The meaning of 'Makar' in Sanskrit is Crocodile.
 Makarasana is an important pose for all round stretching of the body.
 The Makarasana straightens and stretches the muscles of the back, legs, buttocks and the back of the arms and legs.
 This pose releases the strain caused by other asanas.
 While doing this asana, the body looks similar to a crocodile and hence the name Makarasana.